Polish anti-religious campaign: Solidarity movement and its aftermath (1981–1990)

-The Pope held great influence in the developing crisis in Poland; the Soviet press denounced the clergy in Poland during the crisis.
-An unsuccessful assassination attempt was made on the pope in 1981 in St Peter's Square.
+The pope had significant influence during the developing crisis in Poland; the Soviet press denounced the clergy in Poland during this period.
+An unsuccessful assassination attempt was made on the pope in 1981 in St Peter's Square in Vatican City.

-The Polish Orthodox Church hierarchy, which had had their position in society strengthened since 1945, spoke out against the Solidarity movement.
-They refused to send delegates to meetings about human rights issues.
-Some exceptions occurred, such as Fr Piotr Poplawski, an Orthodox priest openly sympathetic to Solidarity who "killed himself" in 1985; several doctors asked to confirm his suicide refused to certify this as the cause of death.
-A Roman Catholic priest named Jerzy Popiełuszko had been murdered by the police the previous year, and the doctor who performed his autopsy was brought in and also confirmed that Fr Piotr had committed suicide.
+The Polish Orthodox Church (POC) hierarchy, which had seen its position in society strengthened since 1945, spoke out against the Solidarity movement.
+The POC refused to send delegates to meetings on human rights issues.
+Some exceptions occurred, such as Fr Piotr Poplawski, an Orthodox priest openly sympathetic to Solidarity who supposedly killed himself in 1985; several doctors asked to confirm his suicide refused to certify it as the cause of death.
+A Roman Catholic priest named Jerzy Popiełuszko had been murdered by the police the previous year; and the same doctor who had performed Popiełuszko's autopsy was called in and confirmed Fr Piotr's death as a suicide.

-During the government's problems with Solidarity, many parishes were used to help the grass-roots opposition to the regime, which occurred alongside growing attacks on priests by the state including brutality against priests (some of whom where murdered), breaking into churches and desecration as well as theft of religious objects.
+During the government's troubles with Solidarity, many parishes were used to aid the grass-roots opposition to the regime.
+This occurred alongside increasing attacks on priests by the state; these attacks included brutality against priests (some of whom were murdered), breaking into churches, and desecration and theft of religious objects.
 Communist authorities blamed nationalist Catholics for fanning strife between Catholic and Orthodox populations.

-In the Gdańsk accords, the Church was given permission to perform radio broadcasts.
-As the 80s progressed, the Church became increasingly critical of the regime and in the last years of the decade it played a critical role in the transition to democracy.
+Under the Gdańsk accords of 1980, the Church was given permission to make radio broadcasts.
+As the 1980s progressed, the Church became increasingly critical of the regime; in the last years of the decade, the Church played a critical role in the transition to democracy.

 Resistance

-In Poland, Lech Wałęsa, Chairman of the Solidarity movement, then President of Poland summed up the contrasting Polish view of the Soviets and of Religion (specifically Catholicism) this way:
+In Poland, Lech Wałęsa—chairman of the Solidarity movement who later became President of Poland—summed up the contrasting Polish views of the Soviets and of religion (specifically Catholicism) as follows:

 If you choose the example of what we Poles have in our pockets and in our shops, then… communism has done very little for us.
 But if you choose the example of what is in our souls, I answer that communism has done very much for us.
 In fact our souls contain exactly the opposite of what they wanted.
 They wanted us not to believe in God, and our churches are full.
 They wanted us to be materialistic and incapable of sacrifice.
 They wanted us to be afraid of the tanks, of the guns, and instead we don't fear them at all.